-The Pharmaceutical Industry at a Glance Comparison of New Drug Approval Status and Examination Periods in Japan, the U.S. and Europe
+Pharmaceutical Industry at a Glance Comparison of New Drug Approval Status and Examination Periods in Japan, the U.S. and Europe

 1. Introduction

-The Pharmaceuticals and Medical Devices Agency (PMDA), the U.S. Food and Drug Administration (FDA), and the European Medicines Agency (EMA) publish information on approval and review periods for pharmaceutical products in Japan, the United States, and Europe.
-(PMDA), the U.S. Food and Drug Administration (FDA), and the European Medicines Agency (EMA), respectively, have been continuously collecting and analyzing information on their websites1).
-In Policy Research Institute News No. 67 (2), we compared the approval status and review period of new drugs in Japan, the U.S., and Europe, focusing on the approval results in 2021, and in Policy Research Institute News No. 68 (3), we reported the results of our analysis of information on drugs approved in Japan in 2022.
-In this issue, we report on the number of new drugs approved in Japan, the U.S., and Europe in 2022, as well as their review periods.
+The Office of Pharmaceutical Industry Research In the following section, we will provide a continuous review of the approval information and review periods for pharmaceutical products in Japan, the U.S., and Europe based on the information published by the Pharmaceuticals and Medical Devices Agency (PMDA), the U.S. Food and Drug Administration (FDA), and the European Medicines Agency (EMA), respectively, on their respective websites.
+The PMDA, U.S. Food and Drug Administration (FDA), and European Medicines Agency (EMA) have been continuously collecting and analyzing the information published on their respective websites1).
+OPIR Views and ActionsIn Issue No. 67 (2), we reported a comparison of new drug approval status and review periods in Japan, the U.S., and Europe, focusing on actual approvals in 2021.
+OPIR Views and ActionsIn Issue No. 68 (3), we reported the results of our analysis of information on drugs approved in Japan in 2022.
+In this newsletter, we report on the number of new drugs approved in Japan, the U.S., and Europe in 2022, as well as their review periods.

 Survey Methodology

 The information published on the respective websites of the PMDA, FDA, and EMA was used to calculate the review period as the period from the date of application for approval to the date of approval using standard statistical analysis software Stata/IC 14.2 for Windows (Stata Corp LP, College Station, TX, USA).
 The review period was calculated as the period from the date of application for approval to the date of approval.
-Since there are items with significantly long periods and items with short periods due to special exceptions, the main basic statistic is the median, and the number of samples, mean, and standard deviation are also shown.
+Since there are items with significantly long periods and items with short periods due to special exceptions, the main basic statistic is the median value, and the number of samples, mean, and standard deviation are also shown.

 The NMEs were those classified as "New active substance".